Gold set for biggest weekly drop since Feb on hawkish Fed

 ”Gold is clearly an asset in demand and but taking a short-term view on where the price is today, we still think there’s a little bit room for gold to underperform,” said Edward Gardner, commodities economist at Capital Economics.

-Making bullion more expensive for holders of other currencies, the dollar was up 0.7% and bound for its first weekly rise in four.
+The dollar was up 0.6% and bound for its first weekly rise in four, making bullion more expensive for holders of other currencies.
 [USD/]

 Powell, in his second day of testimony, said the Fed would continue to raise interest rates at a ”careful pace.”

-The market now sees a 77% chance of a 25 basis points rate hike in July, with cuts seen only 2024 onwards.
+The market now sees a 3-in-4 chance of a 25-basis-point rate hike in July, with cuts seen only 2024 onwards.

 ”While we do not see the need for further rate increases, we do not expect an increase in gold and silver investment demand either, due to the resilience of the U.S. economy and the high levels of interest rates, which are offering other alternatives to safe-haven seekers,” said Carsten Menke, Head Next Generation Research, Julius Baer.